Chris1085-Learning/AC-S3-shopcart/README.md

 ## Details

-* Normal and Dark Mode
+* Light and Dark Mode
 * Checkbox customization
 * Header and Footer RWD
 * Calculation of item price